top of page

 He is still in rehabilitation but expects to resume service soon and fight on the Lebanese front.

-Assif is a skilled artist, specializing in beautiful pencil drawings and wood engravings.
+Asif is a skilled artist, specializing in beautiful pencil drawings and wood engravings.

-Assif's Life motto:
+Asif's Life motto:

 talk less, do more